aws/amazon-ecs-cli/README.md

  * Route Tables
  * Security Group
  * Autoscaling Group
+ * ECS Container Instances (only if opted-in to [Container Instance Long ARN format](https://aws.amazon.com/blogs/compute/migrating-your-amazon-ecs-deployment-to-the-new-arn-and-resource-id-format-2/))

  For the autoscaling group, the ECS CLI will add a `Name` tag whose value will be `ECS Instance - <CloudFormation stack name>`, which will be propagated to your EC2 instances.
 You can override this behavior by specifying your own `Name` tag.

+#### ecs-cli compose create/up

+Resource tags specified with `--tags` will be added to your Tasks and Task Definitions.
+In addition, [ECS Managed Tags](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-using-tags.html) are enabled by default for all tasks launched by the ECS CLI (if you are opted-in the the new Task Long ARN Format).
+ECS will automatically add a `aws:ecs:clusterName` tag to each of your tasks.
+You can disable this feature using `--disable-ecs-managed-tags`.

+#### ecs-cli compose service create/up

+Resource tags specified with `--tags` will be added to your Service and Task Definitions.
+In addition, all Services created by the ECS CLI have [`propagateTags`](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_CreateService.html#ECS-CreateService-request-propagateTags) set to `TASK_DEFINITION` which means that tags from the Task Definition will propagate to the tasks in the Service.
+If you add new tags, the ECS CLI will register a new Task Definition and these tags will be propagated by ECS to your tasks.

+Similar to `compose up/create`, [ECS Managed Tags](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-using-tags.html) are enabled by default for all Services launched by the ECS CLI (if you are opted-in the the new Task Long ARN Format).
+ECS will automatically add `aws:ecs:clusterName` and `aws:ecs:serviceName` tags to each of the tasks launched by your service.
+You can disable this feature using `--disable-ecs-managed-tags`.

+#### ecs-cli push

+Resource tags specified with `--tags` will be added to your ECR repository.

+#### ecs-cli registry-creds up

+Resource tags specified with `--tags` will be added to new IAM Roles and new or existing AWS Secrets Manager Secrets.
+(Existing IAM Roles cannot be tagged.)

 ## Amazon ECS CLI Commands